Dmoayad/AI-Bootcamp-Project/README.md

 ## Requirements

-Libraries needed for this project
+Libraries needed for this project, Python 3.11.5 was used in this project.
 ```
 numpy
 pandas